Facial Pain Center

 At New York Methodist Hospital surgical options include a variety of procedures designed to prevent pain signals from being sent to the brain.
-Depending on the location of the pain, alcohol injections under the skin of the face can numb the afflicted area for weeks or months.
-Glycerol injections, the use of electric currents and balloon compression are all different surgical techniques with the same goal: to damage the trigeminal nerve, thereby blocking pain signals.
+Depending on the location of the pain, alcohol injections, glycerol injections, electric currents, and balloon compression are all different surgical techniques that might be used to block pain signals and minimize the pain experienced by our patients.

 Two newer treatments, motor cortex stimulation and deep-brain stimulation, rely on the implantation of electrodes in various parts of the brain.
-Small electrical charges are then fine tuned by a neurologist and neurosurgeon to manipulate faulty neural circuits, thereby reducing the pain.
+Small electrical charges are then fine tuned by a neurologist and neurosurgeon to manipulate faulty neural circuits to effectively reduce pain.